 - use a writing method that is suitable for linguistic articles, master theses and PhD dissertations according to text theory and traditions in the language sciences.

 Required Previous Knowledge

 Open to all who have been admitted to PhD studies, the master's program in Linguistics or another language related master's program at the University of Bergen.

 Students at other programs than linguistics may have to apply to their own departments to be allowed to take the course as a part of their master's degree.

 Teaching and learning methods

-Interactive lectures with discussion and exercises, about 2 hours per week.
-Students will
+Interactive lectures with discussion and exercises, about 12 hours per semester.
+Students will:

 Students will efficiently represent and use the following elements in an argumentation: